The Nest

 What does it mean to buy a coop in NYC?

 A coop is not “real property,” so when you buy a coop in NYC, it means you’re buying shares of a corporation.
-These shares come with a proprietary lease that allows you to occupy the apartment.
+These shares come with a proprietary lease that grants you the right to occupy the apartment.
 New York City coops are also well known for their notoriously strict coop boards, which can deny a buyer for any reason.
-This can make it more complicated to buy or sell a coop apartment.
+This can make it more complicated to buy or sell a co-op apartment.

 This type of ownership has numerous implications.
 You won’t receive a deed; you’ll hold stock in the cooperative corporation.
 This also means that financing a coop will work differently.

-You’ll get a co-op loan, and the application requirements will typically be more stringent than a traditional mortgage on a condo or townhouse.
+You’ll get a co-op loan, and the application requirements are typically more stringent than those for a traditional mortgage on a condo or townhouse.

 While this may sound like a drawback, you’ll enjoy the associated benefit of not having to pay the NYC mortgage recording tax.
 This is one reason coop closing costs are generally significantly lower than condo closing costs in New York City.